AdobeDocs/commerce-marketplace/src/pages/guides/sellers/technical-review-guidelines.md

 The technical review begins as soon as you upload a package on the [Developer Portal](https://developer.magento.com).
 It consists of two mandatory steps to generate the submission ID and trigger further testing:

 1. [Malware Scan](malware-scan.md) &mdash; Ensures that uploaded packages do not contain viruses or malware software.
 1. Package Verification &mdash; Checks that the uploaded file is a zip archive.
 For extensions, the file must contain a [Composer](https://getcomposer.org) package.
+Additionally, the review will check for incomplete development indicators in the form of `FIXME` or `TODO` style comments.

 ### App package verification